troclaux/notes/aws.md

 - grid: distributed computing system that connects multiple computers or servers to work together on a common task or problem
   - decentralized
 - hybrid service: service that can operate both in the cloud and on-premises
+- principal: an entity that can make a request to aws (e.g. IAM users, IAM roles, federated users, aws services)